Chaired by BBC broadcaster Martha Kearney.

 From 2015 to 2018, Enright was the inaugural Laureate for Irish Fiction.
 She was born in Dublin, where she now lives and works.

 Penelope Lively is the author of many prize-winning novels for both adults and children.
-She was shortlisted for the Man Booker Prize in in 1977 with her first novel, The Road to Lichfield, again in 1984 for According to Mark and won the prize for Moon Tiger in 1987.
+She was shortlisted for the Man Booker Prize in in 1977 with her first novel, The Road to Lichfield, and again in 1984 for According to Mark.
+She won the prize for Moon Tiger in 1987, which was recently shortlisted for the Golden Man Booker Prize.
+The winner is announced on Sunday 8 July at Golden Man Booker Live, here at Southbank Centre.

 For ages 16+.